silshack/spring2014/_posts/2014-02-14-mandyscodingbat2.md

 ```

 This is where I was able to use the str.count method to find the results for this question.
 I found this method [here](http://docs.python.org/3/library/stdtypes.html?highlight=str.count#str.count).
 It is pretty simple to use and just clicked for me after my first attempt.
 I was pretty proud that I was able to figure out how to implement this method and answer this question so quickly.
+Essentially, you just use str.count("word/phrase/character") to pull out the part of the string you want.
+I then made an if else statement to say that if the count for dog is the same as the count for cat then return true else return false.

 ##Lists - big_diff##